hideya/langchain-google-genai-ex/DESIGN_DECISIONS.md

 Unknown name "id" at 'tools[0]': Cannot find field.
 ```

+This implies that `mcpTools` is not a standalone object.
+Some internal properties are referenced by LangChain's internals.

-**Analysis**: Early transformation interferes with LangChain's internal tool processing, breaking the execution context that tools need to function.
+So, early transformation seems to interfere with LangChain's internal tool processing, breaking the execution context that tools need to function.

 ## Final Decision: Option B Only